-The grades of FA and FN are federally required by the Department of Education and Veterans Affairs for the purpose of monitoring attendance and ensuring the accurate payment of federal funds by the Office of Student Financial Aid and Veterans Affairs.
+Attendance reporting is federally required for the purpose of monitoring attendance and ensuring the accurate payment of federal funds by the Office of Student Financial Aid, Scholarships, and Veterans Education Benefits.
+APSU does this using the grades of FN and FA.
 In addition, state programs such as the Tennessee Lottery scholarship also require attendance grade reporting.

-Failure to follow the procedure for FA and FN grades may result in a federal or state audit finding and financial penalties for the University for overpayment of funds.
+Failure to follow the procedure for FN and FA grades may result in a federal or state audit finding and financial penalties for the University for overpayment of funds.
 Faculty are encouraged to read the section on Dropping Courses, Grades Awarded, Withdrawals in the current APSU Undergraduate Bulletin for more information.

-After a student has officially registered for a class, the student is considered to be a member of the class unless the student officially drops the class, officially withdraws from the University, is canceled by administrative authority, or is permanently excluded by the Student Academic Grievance Committee.
+After a student has officially registered for a class, the student is considered to be a member of the class unless the student officially drops the class, officially withdraws from the University, is removed from the class by administrative authority, or is permanently excluded by the Student Academic Grievance Committee.
 All financial obligations are retained when the student discontinues class attendance without officially dropping or withdrawing from the University.

-Note: If a grade of FA or FN is changed after submission, an email from the professor confirming active participation in the class is required.
-A grade change from F to W does not indicate participation in the course and will not allow reinstatement of financial aid.
+Note: If a grade of FN or FA is changed after submission, an email from the professor confirming active participation in the class may be required.
+A grade change to F or W does not indicate participation in the course and will not allow reinstatement of financial aid.
 For additional information, you may refer to the University Bulletin and/or Faculty Handbook.